Standards of care

 Decisions that include risk-taking can support your feelings of worth, improve your social interactions, autonomy and health.
 It can help you to live independently and supports you to live how you wish to.

-When you are working with AccessCare we support your right to live with risk in the following ways:
+When you are working with AccessCare, we support your right to live with risks in the following ways:

 Protection from abuse and neglect

 Our staff are trained to recognise abuse and neglect.
 We may act on any concerns we may have about abuse or neglect of you or your carer.
-To discuss any issues or to report abuse or neglect, please contact us on 1300 819 200 or contact Seniors Rights Victoria (phone 1300 368 821).
+To discuss any issues or to report abuse or neglect, please contact us on 1300 819 200 or contact Seniors Rights Victoria on 1300 368 821.

 Advocacy